-(f) Provision of speed humps in the lane south of East 11th Avenue between Ontario Street and Quebec Street.
+(e) Provision of speed humps in the lane south of West 10th Ave between Yukon Street and Alberta Street.

-(g) Provision of upgraded street lighting (roadway and sidewalk), public plaza and existing lane lighting to current City standards and IESNA recommendations.
+(f) Provision of upgraded street lighting (roadway and sidewalk) to current City standards and IESNA recommendations.

-(h) Provision of Ontario Street and East 11th Avenue entire intersection street lighting upgrade to current City standards and IESNA recommendations.
+(g) Provision of Alberta Street and West 10th Avenue entire intersection street lighting upgrade to current City standards and IESNA recommendations.

-(i) Provision of new or replacement duct banks that meets current City standard.
+(h) Provision of new or replacement duct banks that meets current City standard.

 Note to Applicant: Duct banks are to consist of electrical communication ducts and cables and connect to existing electrical and communication infrastructure.

-(j) Provision of lane lighting on standalone poles with underground ducts if BC Hydro poles with attached City lane lights are planned to be removed.
-Note to Applicant: The ducts must be connected to the existing City street lighting grid.
-The detailed Electrical design is required prior to the start of any associated electrical work and is to conform with the current City Engineering Design Manual, Construction Specifications, Standard Detail Drawing, Canadian Electrical Code, and the Master Municipal Construction Documents.
+Note to Applicant: The detailed Electrical design is required prior to the start of any associated electrical work and is to conform with the current City Engineering Design Manual, Construction Specifications, Standard Detail Drawing, Canadian Electrical Code, and the Master Municipal Construction Documents.

-(k) Provision of street trees where space permits.
+(i) Provision of street trees where space permits.

 Note to Applicant: Final spacing, quantity and location to the satisfaction of the General Manager of Engineering Services.
 Tree species to the approval of the City Arborist.
-Street tree planting to include appropriate soil volumes and approved root barriers of rigid construction, 8 ft. long and 18 in. deep, centre on each street tree adjacent to the sidewalk and any off-street bike facility.
+Street tree planting to include appropriate soil volumes and approved root barriers of rigid construction, 8 feet long and 18 inches deep, centre on each street tree adjacent to the sidewalk and any off-street bike facility.
 Installation of Engineered Soil under new sidewalks may be required to obtain appropriate soil volumes based on site conditions.

-- (l) Provision of installation of parking regulatory signage on streets adjacent to the site, to the satisfaction of the General Manager of Engineering Services.
+(j) Provision of installation of parking regulatory signage on streets adjacent to the site, to the satisfaction of the General Manager of Engineering Services.